 Leveraging a network of pro-bono technical expertise and modern, resilient technology, USDR addresses and uncovers solutions for common, systemic challenges that public servants are facing, leaving them better equipped to deliver services and support to millions of people nationwide.

 We operate with humility and deep respect for our partners and believe that modern and resilient technology applied in the public interest can deliver people-centered services at the speed of need.

 As of May 2021, USDR has partnered with more than 230 government and nonprofit partners on 300+ projects, impacting more than 42 million people across 36 states and territories, and we’ve built a dedicated community of nearly 7,000 pro bono specialists driven to serve in a time of need.

-U.S. Digital Response helps governments build responsive, people-centered services with modern and resilient technology that work at the speed of need.
+U.S. Digital Response helps governments and nonprofits deliver responsive, people-centered services with modern and resilient technology.

 Public interest projects belong in the public domain, so we abide by a set of Data and Software Guidelines that promote openness and accessibility.

 Governments and the people they employ operate under constraints that are not always visible to those outside of the public sector.
 Public servants are often under enormous strain—in order to be effective, we must check our egos and our judgment, without losing our critical thinking.